yecril71pl/cpp-docs.pl-pl/docs/standard-library/memory-functions.md

 ### <a name="parameters"></a>Parametry

-`first` Iterator do przodu adresowania pierwszym elementem w zakresie docelowym inicjowanie.
+*pierwszy* iterator do przodu, odnoszący się do pierwszego elementu w zakresie docelowym ma być zainicjowany.

-`count` Liczba elementów, aby można było zainicjować.
+*Liczba* liczbę elementów, które mają zostać zainicjowane.

-`val` Wartość ma być używany do inicjowania zakresu docelowego.
+*Val* wartość ma być używany do zainicjowania zakresu docelowego.

 ### <a name="remarks"></a>Uwagi